Elodie-GAUTHIER/Elodie-GAUTHIER/README.md

 # 💫 About me :

-👋 Hi, I’m @Elodie-GAUTHIER
+👋 Hi, I’m @Elodie-GAUTHIER <br>
-👀 I’m interested in gaming, learning code, music...
+👀 I’m interested in gaming, learning code, music... <br>
-🌱 I’m currently learning how to be a dev with O'Clock School 📫 How to reach me by mail at elodiegauthier1@hotmail.fr
+🌱 I’m currently learning how to be a dev with O'Clock School <br>
+📫 How to reach me by mail at elodiegauthier1@hotmail.fr

 ---